Why Compare Colorado Insurance Rates with Simplfii

 What is the minimum car insurance required in Colorado?

-Colorado requires all drivers to carry bodily injury liability of $25,000 per person and $50,000 per accident, plus $15,000 of property damage liability per accident — commonly written as 25/50/15 coverage.
+Colorado requires all drivers to carry bodily injury liability of $25,000 per person and $50,000 per accident, plus property damage liability of $15,000 per accident — commonly written as 25/50/15 coverage.
 Since 2009, Colorado has also automatically included Medical Payments (MedPay) coverage of at least $5,000 per person on every policy unless the driver opts out in writing.
-Proof of insurance must be carried at all times, and failure to maintain coverage can result in fines, license suspension, and registration suspension.
+Proof of insurance must be carried at all times.
+Failure to maintain minimum coverage can result in fines, license suspension, and vehicle registration suspension.

 Why is car insurance so expensive in Colorado?